How do I calculate tax credits?

 So, if you earn £20,000, you'll earn £3,895 over the threshold (£3,895 x 41p is £1,596.95), which is how much child tax credit you'd lose per year.

 If you receive both working tax credit and child tax credit, and these deductions apply to you, the maximum amount of each element you receive will be reduced in the following order:

 - working tax credit, excluding any childcare element

 - the childcare element of working tax credit

 - the child elements of child tax credit

 - the family element of child tax credit.

 You would be forgiven for having a headache at this point.
 The truth is it's difficult for people claiming tax credits to work out how much they are entitled to.

-If you are eligible for both working tax credit and child tax credit you might find our table useful.
+If you are eligible for both working tax credit and child tax credit, you might find our table useful.
 However, although this gives an illustration of what you might be able to get, you'll need to contact HMRC for your personalised calculation.

-Also take a look at HMRC's tax credits calculator.
+You should also take a look at HMRC's tax credits calculator.